YDK-Solutions/ydk/sdk/python/core/docsgen/about_ydk.rst

 This ydk-py is generated using `ydk-gen <https://github.com/CiscoDevNet/ydk-gen>`_.

-To check out the version of ydk-gen used to generate this ydk-py, use the below commands:
+To check out the latest version of ydk-gen, which is used to generate this ydk-py, use the below commands:

 .. code-block:: sh